fanchlegal/framepy/docs/source/api/db.rst

 Database Abstraction Layer
 ==========================

-An unique database abstraction layer (DAL) inspired of OpenERP and Django ORM.
-The DAL API is designed such that it can work with any kind of database management system, be it an RDBMS or NoSQL, or even can be used with OpenERP.
+*KalaPy* provide a Database Abstraction Layer (DAL), an API that maps Python objects to database objects.
+The API is designed such that it can work with any kind of database management system, be it an RDBMS or NoSQL databases.
+Currently, it supports SQLite3, PostgreSQL, MySQL and Google App Engine (GAE).

 A programming model should be declared as a subclass of :class:`Model`, declaring properties as any of :class:`Field` subclass.
 So if you want to publish an article with title, text, and publishing date, you would do it like this::

+    from kalapy import db

     class Article(db.Model):
         title = db.String(size=100, required=True)